joshayoung/testing-principles-with-xamarin/unit-testing.md

 ```

 #### Scenario: Custom Set Properties
-* GIVEN: I have a property that has custom logic in my setter
+* GIVEN: I have a property that has custom logic in my setter.
-* WHEN: I write my test for my property
+* WHEN: I write my test for my property.
 * THEN: I should write a test for this custom logic.

 ```csharp